25 Best Podcast Hosting Services

 In addition to sharing your podcast on platforms like Spotify and Deezer, embed the entire show or a selected episode on your website.
 Whooshkaa also lets you customize the player to better fit the site’s theme.

 Moreover, easily create transcripts with the platform’s artificial intelligence (AI) powered transcription feature.
-It helps you save time to invest in other show aspects since you only need to edit and proofread the text generated.
+It helps you save time investing in other show aspects since you only need to edit and proofread the text generated.

 Depending on the plan you choose, Whooshkaa also provides speaker identification to support the transcription of podcasts hosted by multiple people.
 All you have to do is identify how many people are in the episode, and the AI will do the rest.